matestack/matestack-ui-core/docs/components/async.md

 end
 ```

-As expected, the timestamp only is hidden _after_ our event was fired!
+As expected, the timestamp is only visible _before_ our event was fired and is hidden/invisible _after_ the event!

 ### Example 4: Hide after show on event